Student

-A student is a person enrolled in a school or other educational institution.
+A student is a person enrolled in a school or other educational institution, or more generally, a person who takes a special interest in a subject.

 In the United Kingdom and most commonwealth countries, a "student" attends a secondary school or higher (e.g., college or university); those in primary or elementary schools are "pupils".

 Africa

 Nigeria

-In Nigeria, education is classified into four system known as a 6-3-3-4 system of education.
+In Nigeria, education is classified into four systems known as a 6-3-3-4 system of education.
 It implies six years in primary school, three years in junior secondary, three years in senior secondary and four years in the university.
 However, the number of years to be spent in university is mostly determined by the course of study.
-Some courses have longer study length than others.
+Some courses have longer study lengths than others.
 Those in primary school are often referred to as pupils.
 Those in university, as well as those in secondary school, are referred to as students.

 The Nigerian system of education also has other recognized categories like the polytechnics and colleges of education.
-The Polytechnic gives out National Diploma and Higher National Diploma certifications after a period of two years and/or four years of study respectively.

-Higher National Diploma (also known as HND) can be obtained in a different institution from where the National Diploma (also known as ND or OND) was obtained.
-However, the HND cannot be obtained without the OND certificate.

-On the other hand, the respective colleges of education provide students with the Nigerian Certificate in Education (NCE) after a two-year period of study.
+Colleges are more for teaching students how to become teachers, while polytechnics teach students about engineering, industrialization and economics.